fmrchallenge/fmrbenchmark/doc/usersguide/developersguide.rst

 Examples can be expressed in any programming language or depend on any tool, including dependencies that have restrictive licenses.
-However, as with everything else in the repository, the example itself must be under the standard "BSD 3-clause license" or a comparable open-source license (including public domain dedication).
+However, as with everything else in the repository, the example itself must be under the `Apache 2.0 license`_.
 If you are going to contribute examples having dependencies that are not free as in freedom, please carefully document the special requirements for running the example controller.